pedrofausto/ebpf_studies/README.md

 If the destination it's a name, it must be resolved first and will be blocked (Default DNS uses UDP/53).
 To avoid that, [change](https://github.com/pedrofausto/ebpf_studies/blob/41a077b0e0b838c6360a3d6ea9f3596f3af97400/basic_ebpf_cgroup.c#L69) the code to allow UDP packages.

+### with libbpf-bootstrap
+In this scenario, libbpf-bootstrap uses the userspace code to load the ebpf bytecode.
+The detailed process can be read [here](https://nakryiko.com/posts/libbpf-bootstrap/)

 Futher examples will be updated and expanded as soon as possible.